ejsmont-artur/php-circuit-breaker/README.md

 [![Build Status](https://travis-ci.org/ejsmont-artur/php-circuit-breaker.png?branch=master)](https://travis-ci.org/ejsmont-artur/php-circuit-breaker)

+A component helping you gracefully handle outages and timeouts of external services (usually remote, 3rd party services).

 It is a library providing extremely easy to use circuit breaker component.
 It does not require external dependencies and it has default storage implementations for APC and Memcached but can be extended multiple ways.